 Diver etiquette and how to avoid harming fragile aquatic life

 How long will it take?

 Whether you're interested in purchasing a DPV or you're the proud owner of a new underwater jetpack, PADI's DPV Diver materials provide a comprehensive overview of this exciting area of diving.

-The Diver Propulsion Vehicle Manual and video on DVD cover DPV maintenance, battery care, proper transportation, dive planning considerations, and troubleshooting.
+The Diver Propulsion Vehicle eLearning cover DPV maintenance, battery care, proper transportation, dive planning considerations, and troubleshooting.